OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

 # 🐞 Creating a CSS-Only Circular Progress Bar

-This document details the creation of a circular progress bar using only CSS.
+This document details how to create a circular progress bar using only CSS.
 No JavaScript is required!
-This uses a combination of CSS `radial-gradient`, `mask-image`, and `transform` to achieve a smooth, animated effect.
+This leverages the `clip-path` property for a clean and efficient solution.
+We'll be using standard CSS3; no frameworks like Tailwind are necessary.

 **Description of the Styling:**

-This technique leverages a `radial-gradient` to create a circle.
-A `mask-image` is then applied, using a similar `radial-gradient` but with a smaller size, to create the "progress" portion.
-By animating the `transform: rotate()` property of the mask, we achieve the circular progress animation.
+This technique uses a circular SVG element as the base.
+We then use the `clip-path` property applied to a background circle to reveal only a portion of it, representing the progress percentage.
+The styling focuses on creating a visually appealing and easily customizable progress indicator.

 **Full Code:**